Advanced Mold Testing and Mold Remediation Services

 Bathroom fans and dryer vents can generate a lot of moisture.
 They should

-always be vented directly up and out through the roof.
-Often
+be vented directly up and out through the roof or through the

 discharges directly into the attic, greatly increasing the

 overall humidity.
 Do-it-yourselfers often try to connect more